-Current level of expenditure is appropriate for the maintenance of cycle paths over the next three years, with the increase in length of trails and shared paths it is expected the maintenance budget will increase in 2024-27.
+Current level of expenditure is appropriate for the maintenance of cycle paths over the next three years, with the increase in length of trails and shared paths it is expected the ma

 WC125 Footpath Maintenance \$185,000

 Buller's overall footpath programme is unchanged from 2018-21 at \$600k per annum for maintenance and renewals - now split into WC125 and WC225.
 Buller is currently running a high renewals programme to address condition issues across the network, from 2024 onward the current level of combined maintenance and renewals investment is forecast to progressively reduce to \$300k per annum as a result of the current investment.
 Over time the programme will also shift from a renewal to a maintenance focus.